vitorbiten/maintenance-app/README.md

 ## About

+The backend API is a maintenance tasks management system that has two entities, users and tasks.

 The task summary can contain up to 2500 characters of personal information, so it's encrypted with an aes 256 symmetric key.
 It also contains the date when it was performed, the default will be now() if not informed.

 When the task is created in the API, a message with the technician's nickname, task id, task date and manager email will be sent through rabbitmq to a Worker.
-If there's more than one manager then mutiple messages will be sent.
+If there's more than one manager then mutiple messages will be sent, the messages then can be used by the worker to perform any action like sending a notification.

 Users need to be authenticated to perform actions, the api comes with basic user routes and the token id is checked thoroughly.

+The API serves as good development base with authentication, messaging, gracefull shutdown, data validation, hot reloading and many tools and features for a development environment.

 ## Permissions Map

 <div align="center">